blad/computerscience.io/posts/2013-12-09-Graph-Seach-Algorithms.markdown

             return false
 ````

-Depth Limited Seach has a time complexity of $O(b^l)$ and a space complexity of $O(bl)$.
+Depth Limited Search has a time complexity of $O(b^l)$ and a space complexity of $O(bl)$.
 Depth Limited Search is a way to do a depth-first style search without the possibility of
 the algorithm getting stuck in one region of the search space, while giving us the space complexity
 benefit of Depth First Search.
 The exception being that we much be careful to choose an
-appropriate value fo r our limit, since our search must be within the limit otherwise we
+appropriate value for our limit, since our search must be within the limit otherwise we
 the search will not yield a solution.

 ## Iterative Deepening Graph Search